Jazz Kitchen

 Ralph Brennan’s family purchased the Old Absinthe House on Bourbon Street in 1943.
 Does that sound familiar?
 It was once the stomping grounds of famous pirate Lafitte!

-The artwork featured inside the restaurant was specially designed for the Jazz Kitchen by New Orleans-based artists.
+The artwork featured inside the restaurant was specially designed by New Orleans-based artists.

 2 Comments on Ralph Brennan’s Jazz Kitchen